-Data sets makes it possible to work with large amounts of data similar to a NoSQL collection or SQL table.
+Data sets makes it possible to work with large amounts of data (even images and files!) similar to a NoSQL collection or SQL table.
 Advanced deduplication and record linkage can be performed using e.g. fuzzy matching.

 Dictionaries maps keys to values and can be used e.g. to correct misspellings like “Galaxy” vs “Gallaxy”.

 Addons add functionality to the platform in various ways.
 For example, integration addons allow you to send data to third-party services, e.g. Amazon S3, Box or Google Sheets.
 Other examples include CAPTCHA-solving services, Google Maps (geocoding) and machine learning/text analysis services.
 More addons are continuously implemented.

 Triggers performs actions when events occur.
 For example, when an execution of a robot completes, results could be added to a data set.
 More events and actions are continuously implemented.